awto/mixfix-clj/README.md

 (namely `clojure.tools.mixfix.core/reg-sym`).
 But even registered it won't work anyway.
 Not the problem is ordering of macros expansion.
 But if the library also uses mixfix-clj for syntax parsing it should work without problems.

+At the moment there is no namespaces support for operator's part.
+They are simply compared by `clojure.core\name`.
+But their support is planned for some next version.
+This will be another level of operations scoping.

 ## License